Dario-Lloshi-Development-LLC/NurMakkah/docs/HYBRID_BUILD_ORCHESTRATION_STRATEGY.md

 ### 1.2 Define Turborepo Tasks

 Configure `turbo.json` to define tasks for building, developing, linting, and testing projects within the monorepo.
-This will involve calling the existing `npm` scripts within the `hajj_app` (React Native) and `hajj_app_flutter` (Flutter) directories.
+This will involve calling the existing `npm` scripts within the `nur_makkah` (React Native) and `hajj_app_flutter` (Flutter) directories.

 **Example `turbo.json` structure**:
 ```json